Edey dominates, Purdue beats Ohio State in Big Ten semis - NewsBreak

 Ohio State: The Buckeyes came on strong late in the season after struggling in a big way.

 Purdue: With one of the best players in the country in Edey, the Boilermakers hope to make a deep run in the NCAA Tournament.
-The question is whether the other players will make enough shots.
+The question is whether his teammates will make enough shots.

-Ohio State: The Buckeyes wait to see if they’ll get a postseason invitation despite a losing record.
+Ohio State: The Buckeyes’ season is likely over, with Holtmann indicating they wouldn’t accept an invitation to a postseason tournament even if they got one.
+He said the team is banged up “beyond kind of what’s public.”
+“They’re not significant, but they need to be tended to, and they need some time off,” he said.
+“So that might answer your question.”

 Purdue: The Boilermakers advanced to the championship game for the sixth time overall and second year in a row.
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Purdue beat Penn State twice by comfortable margins.

 Comments / 0